jordandelozier/wysibb/README.md

 ## License

-WysiBB is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.
+WysiBB is licensed under the [CC BY-NC «Attribution-NonCommercial» license](https://creativecommons.org/licenses/by-nc/4.0/) license.

-If you use WysiBB a link back or a donation would be appreciated, but not required.
+If you want to use WysiBB in commercial purposes, please buy WysiBB PRO commercial license by 199$.
+[Contact sales](mailto:sale@wysibb.com)

 ## Contribute